-The two-year Master’s programme in Applied Physics is an internationally oriented programme.
-It is taught entirely in English and you can start in September and February.
+The two-year Master’s programme in Applied Physics is an internationally oriented programme and is taught entirely in English.
+The programme starts in September and February.
 The pre-Master's programme starts in September.
-Read more about the Master's programme or find out more about admission.

-Applied Physics is rooted in the fundamental truths and basic laws that describe the world around us.
-Experimentation is the gateway to discovering more about our world.
-Applied Physics focuses on using scientific principles in practical devices and systems, and on the application of physics in other fields.
+Applied Physics is all about understanding the fundamental laws of the physical world and finding ways to apply those laws in technical solutions.
+Applied Physicists use scientific principles to create or improve practical devices and systems and to contribute in many other fields.
 A great deal of the work done by physicists is not immediately visible.
 But without recent breakthroughs in physics, the mobile phone and the laptop would have been power-guzzling machines that weigh a ton and lab-on-a-chip technology would still be science fiction.

 In the Master’s programme in Applied Physics we aim to achieve the ideal balance between 'hardcore' physics and engineering.
 Research is spread out over five clusters, which together reflect essential real-world needs: